What is SMSC?

 Appreciate cultural influences; appreciate the role of Britain's parliamentary system; participate in culture opportunities; understand, accept, respect and celebrate diversity.

-SMSC within each class at Lightmoor is not taught as a discrete lesson, but rather permeates all areas of school life.
-As a school we follow the Chris Quigley secrets to sucess.
+SMSC at Lightmoor is not taught as a discrete lesson, but rather permeates all areas of school life.
+As a school we follow the Chris Quigley secrets to success.

 These are: Improve, understand others, don't give up, try new things, Work hard, concentrate, push yourself and imagine.

 SMSC is taught on going through the whole curriculum and is used as a focus for assemblies and class assemblies on a Thursday Morning.
-We teach through the Human Rights and have focus 'Right of the week' each week.
+We teach through the Human Rights and have previously had a focus 'Right of the week' each week.
+This year we are having a focus on ‘Growth Mindset’ and ‘Resilience.’